 - Kelvin Westbrook, Archer Daniels Midland

-Since 2005, Chuck Davis has been CEO of Stone Point Capital.
-From 1998 to 2005, he was with MMC Capital, a subsidiary of Marsh & McLennan Companies, serving as the CEO from 1999 to 2005 and chairman from 2002 to 2005.
-He also served as vice chairman of Marsh & McLennan Companies from 1999 to 2004.
-Prior to joining MMC Capital in 1998, Mr Davis spent 23 years at Goldman Sachs, where, among other positions, he served as head of Investment Banking Services worldwide, head of the Financial Services Industry Group, a general partner, a senior director and a limited partner.
+Chuck Davis has served as chairman of the board of The Hershey Company since May 2018.
+He has been CEO of Stone Point Capital since 2005.
+From 1998 to 2005, Mr Davis was with MMC Capital, a subsidiary of Marsh & McLennan Companies, serving as the CEO from 1999 to 2005 and chairman from 2002 to 2005.
+He was also vice chairman of Marsh & McLennan Companies from 1999 to 2004.
+Previously, Mr Davis spent 23 years at Goldman Sachs, where among other positions, he served as head of Investment Banking Services worldwide, head of the Financial Services Industry Group, a general partner, a senior director and a limited partner.

 Prior to retiring in 2012, Heidi Miller was president of JPMorgan International, a division of JPMorgan Chase.
 Before that she served as CEO of JPMorgan Chase’s Treasury and Security Services, leading 35,000 people in 50 countries.
 Ms Miller also served as EVP and CFO for Bank One and was CFO at the Travelers Group and later at Citigroup.
 She is a trustee of the International Financial Reporting Standards Foundation, a director for Conservation International and a trustee at Princeton University.
 She was featured in American Banker's Most Powerful Women ranking from 2003-2010 and was No. 1 on the banking list from 2007-2009.
 In 2008, she topped Crain's list of the “50 Most Powerful Women in New York”.
 Ms Miller holds a bachelor’s degree from Princeton University and a doctorate from Yale University.